Voice of Dolores O’Riordan fills church at her funeral

 “It was very important to pay tribute to the contribution Dolores made,” said Mr Higgins.
 “It is so moving, so profoundly sad, that somebody so young is taken for us.
 “She was a star that shone bright from the very beginning,” he added.

 Cranberries fans from around the world tuned into a local Limerick radio station on Tuesday morning as it broadcast the service live.
-Sales and streams of The Cranberries’ back catalogue have rocketed by 1,000% in the days since her death.
+Sales and streams of The Cranberries’ back catalogue have rocketed by 1,000 per cent in the days since her death.

 Greatest hits collection Stars: The Best Of 1992-2002 landed at number 16 on the albums chart this week, a higher position than its previous peak of number 20 when it was released in 2002.